-An agency's governance structure and its internal organization have a substantial influence on its ability to realize its vision, and opportunities to alter governance structures are few and far between.86 Several of the case studies featured in this report illustrate how major governance overhauls can accompany contracting implementation, either simultaneously or after contracting has been adopted.
+An agency's governance structure and its internal organization have a substantial influence on its ability to realize its vision, and opportunities to alter governance structures are few and far between.
+Reference overhauls can accompany contracting implementation, either simultaneously or after contracting has been adopted.
 Contracting for service requires agency staff and resources for oversight and contract management, which need different skill sets and organizational structures than designing and managing operations in-house.

 In Oslo, Ruter reinvented the structure of the region's transit governance with a stronger planning, contract management, and customer service orientation.
 SL in Stockholm has significantly reduced its directly employed staff as it transitions from a planning and operations agency into a planning and contract-oversight agency.
-In the Los Angeles region, the specter of service cuts in multiple instances provided an opportunity to counter-propose service contracting undertaken by either a new agency (Foothill
+In the Los Angeles region, the specter of service cuts in multiple instances provided an opportunity to counter-propose service contracting undertaken by either a new agency (Foothill Transit)